UCF vs. Kent State Predictions & Picks – August 31

 UCF vs. Kent State Predictions & Picks: Odds, Moneyline, Spread - Thursday, August 31

-When the UCF Knights square off against the Kent State Golden Flashes at 7:00 PM on Thursday, August 31, our computer model predicts the Knights will come out on top.
-Our model also projects the spead, point total, and final score, which you can check out below.
+The UCF Knights should win their matchup against the Kent State Golden Flashes at 7:00 PM on Thursday, August 31, according to our computer projection model.
+If you're seeking more projections on the final score, spread, and point total, we list those numbers below.

 Looking to bet on UCF vs. Kent State?
 Head to BetMGM using our link to claim a first-time depositor bonus!